-Figure 3 shows the existing community of Schanzenfeld, which can be divided into two distinct areas: the older village area along West Hespeler Avenue, which features older homes, legacy farmsteads, and farm operations, and the newer development areas to the north and south, which feature larger, more uniform residential lots, two schools and several churches.
+Figure 1 shows the existing community of Schanzenfeld, which can be divided into two distinct areas: the older village area along West Hespeler Avenue, which features older homes, legacy farmsteads, and farm operations, and the newer development areas to the north and south, which feature larger, more uniform residential lots, two schools and several churches (see map below).
+The Plan Area also encompasses undeveloped areas intended to accommodate future growth and surrounding agricultural lands.

-Figure 3.
+Figure 1.
 Schanzenfeld's existing community areas